mashaal/wild-cherry/README.md

 "color_scheme": "Packages/Wild Cherry/wild-cherry.tmTheme"
 ```
 `color_scheme` defines how the code looks and `theme` defines how the sidebar, tabs, search, command palette work.

+##Atom

+I've used Atom's theme converter to convert the syntax theme- which is now added to this repository.
+Unfortunately, I do not now how to convert the UI (not hugely familiar with Atom.)
+HELP!

 ##Future? :crystal_ball: